NorthCoastChurch/IT-Policy/Security-Policy-17-Password.md

 **Audience**

-This policy applies to all personnel or volunteers/directors who have, or are responsible for, an account (or any form of access that supports or requires a password) on any system that resides at any {COMPANY-NAME} facility, has access to the {COMPANY-NAME} network, or stores any non-public {COMPANY-NAME} information.
+This policy applies to all personnel or volunteers/directors who have, or are responsible for, an account (or any form of access that supports or requires a password) on any system that resides at any North Coast Church facility, has access to the North Coast Church network, or stores any non-public North Coast Church information.

 ## **Policy Detail**

 **User Network Passwords**

-- Passwords for {COMPANY-NAME} network access must be implemented according to the following guidelines:
+- Passwords for North Coast Church network access must be implemented according to the following guidelines:
 - Passwords must be changed every 90 days
 - Passwords must adhere to a minimum length of 10 characters
 - Passwords must contain a combination of alpha, numeric, and special characters, where the computing system permits (!@#$%^&\*\_+=?/~’;’,<>|\\).